buildtide/ShallowNeuralNetwork/README.md

 # NeuralNetwork
 ###[Author: Hussain Mir Ali]
 An artificial neural network with single hidden layer written in JavaScript programming language.
-The applications include disease prediction, optimizing workout routine and analysis of scientific data.
+The applications include disease prediction, optimizing workout routine and stock prediction.
+In the NN.js file I have used sample data.

 To run the project: